 Current News and Events

 We are pleased to announce the resumption of our weekly community workshops, in conjunction with the Santa Cruz Public Library!
-Starting Monday, April 10 2023, we meet in the Life Literacy Center at the SCPL Downtown branch, from 4:00-5:30 PM.
-We'll be reading and discussing poetry, with a period of writing and sharing.
+We meet in the Life Literacy Center at the SCPL Downtown branch, from 4:00-5:30 PM.
+We read and discuss poetry, with a period of writing and sharing.
 These workshops are open to the public, with outreach to formerly incarcerated and underserved individuals in our community.

 We are proud to be under the fiscal sponsorship of the William James Association.
 The William James Association promotes work service in the arts, environment, education, and community development.
-Our major concern has been transformative arts experiences in nontraditional settings, working with prisoners, high-risk youth and parolees.
+Our major concern has been transformative arts experiences in nontraditional settings, working with incarcerated persons, high-risk youth, and parolees.